ArusarkaBose/GraphML_MetropolitanArt/README.md

 In our situation, we can make subgraphs using just the rows that contain works by Vincent van Gogh and the other artists the model identified as being related to him.
 We can express all of their data using embeddings in a far more compact and effective manner.
 Note that for the model to fit properly, the node labels must be converted to integers.
 The next figure shows the results for the same search for Graph2Vec.
 ![image](https://user-images.githubusercontent.com/42794447/201334922-ad868e4e-46c4-49fd-81ba-3fde163e8467.png)

-This shows how Without target labels or ground truth values, we can use graphs to find underlying structural similarities really effectively and efficiently.
+This shows how without target labels or ground truth values, we can use graphs to find underlying structural similarities really effectively and efficiently.

-## Feature-Based Methods
+## Training and Testing the Results
 The easiest approach to conduct Supervised Learning is to use graph measures as features in a new dataset or in addition to an existing dataset.
 Depending on the prediction task, we could compute node-level, edge-level, and graph-level metrics.
 These metrics can serve as rich information about the entity itself and also its relationship to other entities.
 This can be seen as a classical Supervised ML task, but the emphasis here is on Feature Selection.
 Depending on our prediction task, you may choose different graph metrics to predict for the label.
 In our dataset, the label we’ll choose is the “Highlight” field.
 <br><br>